yussufsh/deploy-ibm-cloud-private/docs/deploy-openstack-terraform.md

   access your ICP cluster at https://<ICP_MASTER_IP_ADDRESS>:8443
-* If you're using this for anything beyond a proof-of-concept, please also take the added step of setting the **insecure=false** variable in the **main.tf** openstack provider, and the OS_CACERT environment variable.
+* If you're using this for anything beyond a proof-of-concept, please also take the added step of setting the **insecure=false** variable in the **main.tf** OpenStack provider, and the OS_CACERT environment variable.
   (https://www.terraform.io/docs/providers/openstack/#ca_certfile)

 See [Accessing IBM Cloud Private](/README.md#accessing-ibm-cloud-private) for next steps.